erwinheitzman/wdio-workshop-testautomationdays-2019/exercise3.md

 # Exercise 3: Test TODO app

-In the tests directory is a file called todo.spec.js in which you'll find some scenario's to be implemented.
-Use the todo.page.js to create a page object to be used in your tests.
-The exercises can be found in the todo.spec.js file marked as #1 #2, etc
+In the `test/specs` directory is a file called `todo.spec.js` in which you'll find some scenario's to be implemented.
+Use the `todo.page.js` file found in `test/pages` to create a page object to be used in your tests.
+The exercises can be found in the `todo.spec.js` file marked as #1 #2, etc.
+To run your testcases remove the `.skip` and run `npm test` to check if they work as expected.

 ## Step 1a